-In 2007, the Community Housing Improvement Program (CHIP) continued rehabilitation of 16 homes in the Longfellow and Museum neighborhoods.
-In 2006, the first six homes were completed, the remaining 10 were completed in 2007 This program would also provide first time homebuyers down payment assistance to low/mod income households.
+In 2008, the Community Housing Improvement Program (CHIP) was allocated approximately \$198,304 in HOME funds to continue affordable housing activities in the target neighborhoods.
 Actual accomplishments for HOME projects are reported by the Lead Jurisdiction in the City of Richland Consolidated Annual Performance Evaluation Report (CAPER).